 I am the wife of a children’s pastor’s, and we talk a lot about being qualified.
 Many people don’t feel qualified to volunteer in the children’s department for one reason or another.
 We often remind them the same thing I want to remind you of now:

 God doesn’t always call the qualified.
-Sometimes, he chooses to qualify those that He calls.
+However, he does qualify those whom He calls.

 Homeschool moms and dads, if He has called you to this life, you are well-qualified.